IQ Noise Correction (IQ-NC)

 Continuous - signal is transmitted continuously without gaps.
 If the repetition period is known, Auto-detect may be unchecked and the period specified.
 Otherwise, Auto-detect should be checked.

-Repetition Period Auto-detect - (Signal Mode = Continuous) when checked, the exact period of the signal will be autodetected.
-This will not be as fast as when Auto-detect is unchecked and the exact period specified in Repetition Period.
+Auto-detect - when checked (default), the exact period of the signal will be autodetected.
+This will not be as fast as when Auto-detect is unchecked and the exact period is specified in Repetition Period.

 IQ-NC Tips and Assumptions